vishvAsa/notes/skills/communication/branding.md

 ### svarUpa-saMskAraH

-Often questions are raised about various aspects of the brAhmaNa saMpradAya - especially shrIcharaNaM, yajJNOpavItaM and shikhA.
+Rarely, questions are raised about various aspects of the brAhmaNa saMpradAya - especially shrIcharaNaM, yajJNOpavItaM and shikhA.
 It is good to have well-prepared responses.